Torn between BIAB vs gel nails? Manicurists break down the differences to help you decide

-As such, you may be undecided as to which is the best choice for you, so to help you decide which one fits your lifestyle and budget, we spoke to three nail experts to get their qualified insights into the pros and cons of each to compile this dedicated guide.
-Here's what you need to know about BIAB vs gel nails...
+So that you can pinpoint which one best fits your lifestyle and budget, we spoke to three nail experts to get their qualified insights into the pros and cons of each one.
+The following detailed guide covers everything you need to know about BIAB vs gel nails...

-What are BIAB and gel nails?
+What are BIAB nails and gel nails?

-On the other hand, BIAB stands for “Builder In A Bottle”, with the acronym trademarked in the UK by The GelBottle Inc., and is a type of builder gel.
-It has slight flexibility and is thicker than many gel products, making it incredibly durable.
-“BIAB is a medium viscosity builder gel designed to be used as a natural nail overlay, mimicking the nail’s natural apex and providing strength to the nail plate underneath any gel colour or top coat,” Giorgia Cappella, the brand’s training and education manager, tells woman&home.
+“BIAB is a medium viscosity builder gel designed to be used as a natural nail overlay, mimicking the nail’s natural apex and providing strength to the nail plate underneath any gel colour or top coat,” Giorgia Cappella, the brand’s training and education manager, explains.
 “Unlike a regular manicure, this service can protect the natural nail against breakages by providing structure to the nail’s stress point.”

 BIAB vs gel nails: Key differences